pcyra2/ElectricField/README.md

 ## Install & Configure:
 1. Download source files from GIT
-2. Configure conda environment using: conda env create -f CondaEnv.yml
+2. Configure conda environment using: \
+  conda env create -f CondaEnv.yml
-3. Activate conda environment using: conda activate ElectricField
+3. Activate conda environment using: \
+  conda activate ElectricField
 4. Edit the server.config file if not using UoN clusters.

 ## Run single calculation
-1. Run script using:
+1. Run script using: \
-  python SphericalWebSRV.py
+  python SphericalWebSRV.py \
+   (If on mac, also open a browser window and type 127.0.0.1:8050)
 2. Edit user variables
 3. Run Calculation
 4. Run Interpolation